whodef/whodef/README.md

 ### Hi there!

-I am Tatiana and I am a Full Stack developer.
+I am Tatiana and I am a Full-Stack developer.
 A few words about my activity.

 🌱 In order to keep abreast of developments in IT, I am interested in trends and constantly improve myself and learn.

 🔥 At this time, I am improving my qualifications at Yandex.Praktikum as a backend developer.
 - Took part in teamwork in the role of Frontend developer on ['Lubimovka' Project](https://github.com/Studio-Yandex-Practicum/lubimovka_frontend).
 - Took part in teamwork on ['BBBS' Project](https://github.com/whodef/bbbs).
+- Took a leadership role in the study project ['API YaMDb'](https://github.com/whodef/api_yamdb).
+The YaMDb service is a database of reviews of films, books and music.

 #### 🛠️ Commonly used Languages and Tools